-The latest estimate of the global population of the Great Bustard is 43,500-51,200 individuals (Palacin and Alonso 2008).
-Approximately 90% of the global population occurs within the geographic scope of this action plan.
-The populations within the EU Member States account for 65-70%, of which Spain alone holds c.
-60% of the global population.
+The latest estimate of the global population of the Great Bustard is 43,847-56,695 individuals (Alonso 2014).
+Approximately 90 per cent of the global population occurs within the geographic scope of this action plan.
+The populations within the EU Member States account for 65-70 per cent, of which Spain alone holds c.
+60 per cent of the global population.

-The Great Bustard populations in the Western Palearctic started declining with the retreat of the fallow cultivation system across the Western Palearctic.
+The Great Bustard populations in the Western Palaearctic started declining with the retreat of the fallow cultivation system across the Western Palaearctic.
 In the 19th century, the species became extinct from the UK (1832), Sweden (mid-19th century), France (1863) and Greece (end of 19th century).
-This process continued in the 20th century, with the Great Bustard's extinction from Syria (1931), Azerbaijan (1940-50), Poland (1986) and Moldova (2000) and it can be considered as quasi extinct, with occasional breeding records, from the Czech Republic, Slovakia, Bulgaria and Romania as a breeding species.
-The populations in Spain, Portugal, Germany, Austria, Slovakia, Hungary, Serbia, Morocco, Ukraine, Russia and Turkey have also suffered large declines during the 20th century.
-In Spain, Portugal, Germany, Hungary, Austria and Russia, the declining population trend has changed to positive or stable from the 1990s as a consequence of a combination of species conservation measures and extensification of farming at least within some areas.
+This process continued in the 20th century, with the Great Bustard's extinction from the Syrian Arab Republic (1931), Azerbaijan (1940-50), Poland (1986) and the Republic of Moldova (2000) and it can be considered as quasi extinct, with occasional breeding records, from the Czech Republic, Slovakia, Bulgaria and Romania as a breeding species.
+The populations in Spain, Portugal, Germany, Austria, Slovakia, Hungary, Serbia, Morocco, Ukraine, the Russian Federation and Turkey have also suffered large declines during the 20th century.
+In Spain, Portugal, Germany, Hungary, Austria and the Russian Federation, the declining population trend has changed to positive or stable from the 1990s as a consequence of a combination of species conservation measures and extensification of farming at least within some areas.
 However, the contraction and fragmentation of the range has continued in most countries (Alonso et al. 2004; Alonso et al. 2003; Faragó 1993; Pinto et al. 2005; Palacín & Alonso, 2009).